jjpeleato/wp-starter-boilerplate/public/wp-content/plugins/yith-woocommerce-ajax-navigation/README.txt

 == Changelog ==

+= 3.11.5 - Released on 03 December 2020  =

+* New: Support for WooCommerce 4.8
+* New: Support for WordPress 5.6
+* New: Support for Twenty Twenty-One theme

+= 3.11.4 - Released on 11 November 2020  =

 * New: Support for WooCommerce 4.7
 * New: Possibility to update plugin via WP-CLI
 * New: Possibility to update plugin via ManageWP
+* New: Greek translation
 * Update: plugin framework

 = 3.11.3 - Released on 16 October 2020  =